milian14/DigSystemsFinal/5G-vs-4G.md

-# What is 5G WiFi?
+# 5G vs 4G

-Explain what 5G WiFi is, including technical specifications, frequency bands, and how it differs from traditional WiFi and other generations of mobile networks.
+Compare 5G with 4G technologies to highlight improvements and the reasons for transitioning to 5G.

 [Back to Home](README.md)